mvysny/mvysny.github.io/_posts/2024-10-8-parallels-utm.md

 Both shared folders and clipboard sharing works well; UTM allows only one shared folder though.
 Shared folders are mounted automatically by Parallels; in UTM you need to follow the [UTM Linux Sharing Guide](https://docs.getutm.app/guest-support/linux/);
 the VirtFS option worked for me well.

+When logging in to Linux, UTM would randomly pretend that Ctrl is pressed (or Alt) all the time.
+That means that you can't type with keyboard and mouse clicks randomly don't work or show crazy menus.
+The only way is to logout and log back in.
+Very annoying and frustrating.

+UTM doesn't show the kernel boot log, no matter what Grub/Plymouth settings I use.